fenner/ipv6-mibs-historic/README.md

 In 2005, the IPv6 MIB update group published updated versions of the IP-MIB, UDP-MIB,
-TCP-MIB and IP-FORWARD-MIB,
-which use the InetAddressType/InetAddress construct to handle IPv4 and IPv6 in the same table.
+TCP-MIB and IP-FORWARD-MIB modules, which use the InetAddressType/InetAddress construct to handle IPv4 and IPv6 in the same table.
 This document contains versions of the obsoleted IPV6-MIB, IPV6-TC, IPV6-ICMP-MIB, IPV6-TCP-MIB
-and IPV6-UDP-MIB, for the purpose of updating
+and IPV6-UDP-MIB modules, for the purpose of updating MIB module repositories.
-MIB repositories.

 --- middle